QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step6/README.md

-# Admin Dashboard Step 6 — Basic Analytics Model
+# Admin Dashboard Step 6 — Analytics Foundations (/analytics)

 ## Overview

-This step introduces a simple analytics model so the app can record key user actions for later visualization.
+Stand up the first version of `/analytics`: a session-restoring guard plus the baseline metrics every plan can see.
+You copy the hero, skeleton state, and four core KPI cards from the production demo so later steps can layer paid-only visuals on top.

 ## Files in This Folder